/doctor¶

-Every other AMX command requires a working install and config. doctor doesn't.
-If amx
+Every other slash command requires a working profile and a reachable LLM. /doctor

 Running it¶